fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 To render the chart, follow the steps below:

-1. Include **react**
+1. Included **react**

-2. Include `react-fusioncharts`
+2. Included `react-fusioncharts`

-3. Include the `fusioncharts` library
+3. Included the `fusioncharts` library

-4. Include the chart type
+4. Included the chart type

-5. Include the FusionCharts theme file to apply the style to the charts
+5. Included the FusionCharts theme file to apply the style to the charts

-6. Add the chart and the theme as a dependency to the core
+6. Added the chart and the theme as a dependency to the core

-7. Store the chart configurations in a JSON object.
-In this JSON object:
+7. Stored the chart configuration in a JSON object.
+In the JSON object:
-    * Set the chart type as `column2d`.
+    * The chart type has been set to `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * Set the width and height (in pixels).
+    * The width and height of the chart has been set in pixels.
-    * Set the `dataFormat` as JSON.
+    * The `dataFormat` is set as JSON.
-    * Embed the json data as the value of the `dataSource`.
+    * The json data has been embeded as the value of the `dataSource`.

-8. Create a component to include `react-fusioncharts` component.
+8. Created a component to include `react-fusioncharts` component.

-9. Call the **renderComplete()** function by FC-React component to return the rendered chart.
+9. **renderComplete()** function is called by FC-React component to return the rendered chart.

-10. Write a handler to change the background (color) of the button.
+10. An event handler is added to update the background color of the chart when the button is clicked.

-11. Write a handler to change the caption alignment of the button.
+11. An event handler is added to change the caption alignment of the chart when the button is clicked.

-12. Write a handler for the Reset button.
+12. The third event handler is added for the Reset button.
+When clicked this handler sends the chart to its rendered state.

-13. Add the `render()` function to create a buttons.
+13. `render()` function is added to create the `buttons` inside the `<div>`.

-14. Create the `DOM` element and pass the `react-fusioncharts` component directly to the **ReactDOM.render()** method.
+13. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.

 The full code of the above sample is given below: